sinProject-Inc/talk/docs/30-code-style/10-tsconfig.md

 title: TypeScript Config
 ---

-We modify the basic TypeScript code style by changing the tsconfig.json file.
+How we modify our TypeScript code style with tsconfig.json.

 ## TSConfig

-Set strict to true, and further enhance strictness by modifying the following options:
+Set strict to true, and further increase strictness by modifying the following options:

 ```json
 /// tsconfig.json